py-why/dowhy/docs/source/gcm/user_guide/introduction.rst

 Graphical causal model-based inference, or GCM-based inference for short, is an experimental addition to DoWhy, that currently works separately from DoWhy's main API.
 Its experimental status also means that its API may undergo breaking changes in the future.
-It will be forming a part of a joint, new API (<link to proposal>).
+It will be forming a part of a joint, `new API <https://github.com/py-why/dowhy/wiki/API-proposal-for-v1>`_.
 We welcome your comments.

 The ``dowhy.gcm`` package provides a variety of ways to answer causal questions and we'll go through them in detail in section :doc:`answering_causal_questions/index`.
 However, before diving into them, let's understand